 Please call or email to discuss your requirements.

 To give you an idea of work undertaken, the following is a sample of items currently undergoing restoration/conservation:

 - Photographic montage with signatures: Photographs have faded from this historical piece so a replacement will be constructed providing sepia toned, silver halide prints and a copy of the signed backing made on acid free card for display – the original being placed in archival storage

 - Broken ambrotype: Flood damage: The black shellac backing has deteriorated and the ambrotype is broken into three pieces.
 This will be reassembled with replacement backing and sandwiched between optical quality glass.
-The original frame has also been restored as much evidence of rust was present as result of being in a flood.
+The original frame has also been restored as much evidence of rust was present as a result of being in a flood.

 - Family archive: Presenting some faded and silvered out images which require negatives and replacement silver halide prints.
 Storage also reviewed to ensure archival quality goods used throughout to preserve this archive for future generations.